 The Company is jointly tax liable with the Danish enterprises in the Münich RE group and is administrating the joint taxation.
 The Company is liable jointly and severally with other enterprises in the joint taxation of Danish company tax, withholding taxes on dividends, interests and royalties in the joint taxation.

-The joint tax obligation represents nominal net payable of approximately DKK 2,079t as at 31 December 2021 in addition to the liability shown above.
+The joint tax obligation represents nominal net payable of approximately DKK 1.458t as of 31 December 2022.